COVID-19 pandemic in Tonga: 2022

+By 31 August, there were a total of 16,182 cases and 12 deaths.

 COVID-19 vaccination

 On 5 August 2021, the Tongan government introduced legislation amending the Public Health Act to allow compulsory COVID-19 vaccination.
-The bill passed its first reading by a 17 to 0 votes.
+The bill passed in its first reading by 17 to 0 votes.

-By 2 February 2022, 85 percent of Tonga's eligible population had been double vaccinated.
+By 2 February 2022, 85% of Tonga's eligible population had been fully vaccinated.
 Following the early February outbreak, Australia and New Zealand confirmed that they would fast track shipments of vaccine doses to Tonga.

 By 18 March 2022, 98% of Tonga's population had received their first dose; 90% their second dose; and 47% had received their booster shot.